-Understanding Capacity Ratings for a Commercial Ice Cube Machine
+Understanding Ice Cube Production for a Commercial Ice Cube Machine

 Identifying the true capacity rating for a commercial ice cube machine can be confusing.
 Lack of understanding can lead business owners to assume their ice makers aren’t working correctly or choose the wrong sized unit for their ice needs.

 Below we’ll explain how to read two important ratings:

-- Production capacity ratings – Measures how much ice a commercial ice cube machine produces.
+- Ice cube production capacity ratings – Measures how much ice a commercial ice cube machine produces.

 - Ice storage bin capacities – Measures the amount of ice an ice bin can hold.